-Our baseline simulation considers an ICU with N=15 beds and an aggregate (ward patients and direct admits) arrival rate of 12.2, 14.2, and 17.4 patients/day.
+Our baseline simulation considers an ICU with N = 15 beds and an aggregate (ward patients and direct admits) arrival rate of 12.2, 14.2, and 17.4 patients/day.
 Patients can only be proactively transferred to the ICU during the night-time period.
 We simulate 1 year with 1 month of warm-up, over 2,000 iterations.

 Figure 5 shows the in-hospital mortality rate and average hospital LOS versus ICU occupancy level under the various proactive transfer policies.
 Because proactive transfers can reduce the likelihood of death and average LOS, we see that more aggressive proactive ICU transfers can simultaneously reduce mortality rates and average LOS.
 However, these reductions come with an increase in ICU occupancy.
-For instance, with a daily arrival rate of 14.2 patients/day, the nominal ICU occupancy without any proactive transfers (labeled
+For instance, with a daily arrival rate of 14.2 patients/day, the nominal ICU occupancy without any proactive transfers (labeled 'Reactive') is 78.75%.
+This increases to 80.19% when proactively admitting the top 5 EDIP2 groups and all the way to 85.12% when proactively admitting all 10 EDIP2 groups.
+Thus, there is merit to physicians' concerns about ICU congestion, but it also comes with the benefit of reduced mortality and LOS.

-Figure 5 In-hospital mortality rate and mean hospital LOS under various proactive ICU transfer policies, with 95% confidence intervals.
-ICU size N=15. $\Lambda$ = daily arrival rate.
+As seen in Figure 6, the impact of increased congestion also translates to other adverse events-demanddriven discharges and readmissions.
+We calculate the demand-driven discharge rate as the fraction of all ICU admissions which are discharged due to incoming demand.
+Similarly, we calculate the readmission rate Figure 5 In-hospital mortality rate and mean hospital LOS under various proactive ICU transfer policies, with 95% confidence intervals.
+ICU size N = 15. $\Lambda$ = daily arrival rate.
+Proactive transfers can only take place at night.